Let Functions Speak: Lightweight Parametric Polymorphism via Domain and Range Types: Formal Presentation

 \subsection{Static Subtyping}

-\Cref{fig:formal-subtyping} presents the declarative subtyping rules of the \domranlang-calculus.
-The system extends the standard \Fsub subtyping relation with additional rules for domain and range types.

-The variable subtyping rule \rulename{svar} allows a type variable to upcast to its quantified upper bound.
-Meanwhile, \rulename{sall} allows the body type of a bounded quantification to upcast while keeping the quantified type variable fixed.
+\Cref{domrange:fig:formal-subtyping} presents the declarative subtyping rules, with explicit reflexivity and transitivity rules.
+The \Fsub fragment is the full variant, whose rule \rulename{domrange:sall} compares bounds contravariantly.
+The remaining rules govern the two projections.

-For domain types, \rulename{sdomintro} serves as the introduction rule.
-That is, a type $T_1$ can always be upcast to the domain type of a function of arrow type $\TFun{T_1}{*}$.
-It follows from the fact that any function of type $\TFun{T_1}{T_2}$ can accept arguments of type $T_1$, and therefore its domain type is at least (a supertype of) $T_1$.
-For a precise arrow type, the domain type is equivalent to the function argument type, established bidirectionally by the pair of subtyping rules \rulename{sdomintro} and \rulename{sdomelim}.
-The congruence rule \rulename{sdom} is contravariant, which aligns with the variance of function arrow types \rulename{sfun}, that upcasting a function type results in a smaller domain type.
+For domain types, \rulename{domrange:sdomintro} is the introduction rule: any type $T_1$ upcasts to $\TDom{\TFun{T_1}{T_2}}$, since a function of type $\TFun{T_1}{T_2}$ accepts every argument of type $T_1$ and its domain is therefore at least $T_1$.
+Paired with the elimination rule \rulename{domrange:sdomelim}, the projection is equivalent to $T_1$ on a precise arrow.
+The congruence rule \rulename{domrange:sdom} is contravariant, mirroring the variance of arrow types in \rulename{domrange:sfun}, so upcasting a function type shrinks its domain.

-Conversely, for range types, \rulename{srangeelim} serves as the elimination rule, allowing a range type $\TRange{\TFun{T_1}{T_2}}$ to upcast to the function return type $T_2$.
-This follows from the fact that a function of type $\TFun{T_1}{T_2}$ produces results of type at most $T_2$, and thus its range type is upper bounded by $T_2$.
-According to the function type variance \rulename{sfun}, the range type is covariant, so upcasting a function type results in a larger range type.
-Similarly to domain types, range types also have a pair of bidirectional subtyping rules establishing equivalence with a precise arrow type, namely \rulename{srangeintro} and \rulename{srangeelim}.
+Range types are dual.
+The elimination rule \rulename{domrange:srangeelim} upcasts $\TRange{\TFun{T_1}{T_2}}$ to the result type $T_2$, since such a function returns results of type at most $T_2$.
+Paired with \rulename{domrange:srangeintro}, the projection is equivalent to $T_2$ on a precise arrow, and the congruence rule \rulename{domrange:srange} is covariant, again mirroring \rulename{domrange:sfun}.

-Notably, the arrow types appearing in \rulename{sdomintro} and \rulename{srangeelim} may be uninhabited.
-For example, $\TTop <: \TDom{\TFun{\TTop}{\TRange{\TTop}}}$ is permitted, because the introduced domain type need not correspond to any realizable functions, as it merely serves as a type-level witness.
-Likewise, the elimination rule of range type can reason about $\TRange{\TFun{\TDom{\TTop}}{\TTop}} <: \TTop$, which requires the pre-existence of that function type.
-Since no term inhabits that arrow type $\TFun{\TDom{\TTop}}{\TTop}$, this rule does not compromise type safety.
+Notably, the arrows appearing in \rulename{domrange:sdomintro} and \rulename{domrange:srangeelim} may be uninhabited.
+For example, $\TTop <: \TDom{\TFun{\TTop}{\TRange{\TTop}}}$ is permitted, where the arrow $\TFun{\TTop}{\TRange{\TTop}}$ serves only as a type-level witness and need not correspond to any function.
+Since no term inhabits such arrows, these rules do not compromise type safety.
+This primitive treatment, with no well-formedness obligation on the projected type, is a deliberate design choice; we contrast it with the type destructors of \citet{DBLP:journals/iandc/HofmannP02} in \Cref{domrange:sec:casestudy-destructors}.